workframers/artemis/doc/02_basics.md

       (recur))))
 ```

-Because, GraphQL mutations also include the desired return data, the messages
+Because GraphQL mutations also include the desired return data, the messages
 that Artemis puts on your channel are pretty much the same as those you'll get
 when a running a query -- you'll have access to the returned `:data`, any
 `:errors`, as well as meta-data, like `:in-flight?` and `:network-status`.